tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 WAPT-1.6.2.6 (2018-09-26)
 -------------------------

-This is a bugfix release for 1.6.2.5
+This is a bugfix release for 1.6.2.5:

-* fix for WAPTServer Enterprise on Windows: added proper upgrade path from :program:`PostgreSQL 9.4` (used in WAPT 1.5) to :program:`PostgreSQL 9.6` which is required for WAPT-Windows Update:
+* [FIX] WAPTServer Enterprise on Windows: added proper upgrade path from :program:`PostgreSQL 9.4` (used in WAPT 1.5) to :program:`PostgreSQL 9.6` which is required for WAPT-Windows Update: